zyxue/zyxue.github.io/_posts/2016-02-29-effective-bash-navigation.md

 by mastering the following key bindings.
 I summarized them from many years of experience, and try to show you the most handy ones.

+*Note*: In the Mac OS X Terminal.app, the alt key doesn't work by default.
+You need to open the terminal setting (`Command-,`), and in the Keyboard tab, tick `Use Option as Meta key`, and then you're good to go.

 ### Navigation:

 Navigation by line, word or letter offers different levels of granularity.